bhitov/snapconnect/_docs/source_of_truth.md

   - Triggered automatically when chat screen loads
 - **"Viewed" Status**: Set only when snaps are actually opened and watched
   - Only applies to snaps (text messages remain "delivered")
-  - Makes snap unviewable forever (ephemeral behavior)
+  - Makes snap unviewable forever but keeps it in chat history
-  - Triggers automatic cleanup after 1 second
+  - No automatic cleanup - viewed snaps persist in chat thread

 #### **Permission System:**
 - `SnapViewingScreen` enforces recipient-only access with user ID verification
 - `ChatScreen` prevents snap viewing attempts by senders with error alerts
+- `ChatScreen` prevents viewing of already-viewed snaps with appropriate error message
 - Permission checks use `chatService.getCurrentUser()` for authentication

 #### **Status Message System:**